 My husband is a software developer and programmer who can also work remotely, so we will not be tied to our jobs physically.

-When we live in one area, we can rent the other home on Air Bnb or VRBO.
+While living in one area, we can rent the other home on Air BnB or VRBO.

 Not only will we be able to live near the beach AND the mountains, but we will have multiple income streams.

 You will also enjoy our article on making the right decision.